SiriDB/grafana-siridb-http-example/README.md

 because our measurement interval will be only a few seconds.
 Sometimes you might want to store one value per measurement in each hour or even per day in which case your database will perform better by using a larger shard duration.

-> Note: If you want to learn more about the admin tool, you can look at the Github page: https://github.com/transceptor-technology/siridb-admin#readme
+> If you want to learn more about the admin tool, you can look at the Github page: https://github.com/transceptor-technology/siridb-admin#readme

 Create the database on the first siridb server: